MaxPeal/tonixxx/README.md

 # DISCLAIMER

-tonixxx is not magic, but simply a wrapper for virtual machines and other Vagrant hypervisors.
-To truly port an application of practical value, you will likely need to work on the portions of your app that are platform-specific.
-This may mean, for example, omitting readline when targeting Windows; or rewriting build scripts from Windows-centric .BAT files in terms of a more cross-platform build system. tonixxx will not write the code for you, but it will help you to more quickly test how your source code behaves with different environments.
-As you port your app to more platforms, you may realize some subroutines failing to compile, or crashing, or even performing faster compared to builds for other platforms.
+tonixxx is not magic, but simply a Go wrapper for Vagrant.
+It won't do the hard work of rewriting your application to support more platforms, but it will lower some barriers to cross-platform development.

+* Doesn't rely on soft links
+* Doesn't rely on sh/bat scripts
+* Doesn't erase your code when `vagrant rsync-back`ing
+* Doesn't force you to use any particular build tools or build workflows
+* Does accelerate development and testing
+* Does support UNIX and Windows hosts, as well as UNIX and windows targets
+* Does support configuration commenting

 Good luck and keep coding!